Many people ask me this question – so I’ve written an article/blog post about it. Please feel free to leave your comments!

 10…. dealing with fear and anxiety that you think might stem from past trauma?

-11…. working through grief due to loss of someone close, like your parent, partner or child?
+11…. working through grief due to the loss of someone close, like your parent, partner or child?

 12…. dealing with reoccurring relationship difficulties in your life?